Asashou/notes/01_Python_basics/01_Python_basics.md

 ### Command line and Python basics

-## Command line/Terminal/Console
+#### Command line/Terminal/Console

-- command line is powerful - can be dangerous and intimidating, but it's worth it
+- command line is powerful - can be dangerous and intimidating, but worth it!
-- power law distribution (probably): most people need only a handful of basic commands
+- power law distribution (probably): most people use only a handful of basic commands
 - bash command line basics, assume git bash installed on windows
     - bash = "Bourne-Again SHell"
     - critical commands:
         - `pwd` - print working directory
         - `cd` - change directories
-        - `ls` - list directory info
+        - `ls` - list directory contents, defaults to current dir
+            - `ls /some/path` - list contents of some other dir
+    - specifying paths:
+        - `/` - filesystem root
+        - `.` - current directory
+        - `..` - parent directory
+        - `~` - home folder
+        - `-` - last used directory, i.e. `cd -` changes to last directory
     - others commonly used:
-        - `mv` - move files/folders
+        - `mv` - move files/folders - a rename is just a move from old name to new name
         - `cp` - copy files/folders
         - `rm` - remove files/folders
+        - all three accept `-v` (verbose) flag: prints out confirmation of what was done
         - `mkdir` - make directory
         - `touch` - create an empty file, or update last access time of existing file
         - `cat` - concatenate file(s)
     - `man COMMAND` and `COMMAND --help` for help
-    - specifying paths:
-        - `/` - filesystem root
-        - `.` - current directory
-        - `..` - parent directory
-        - `~` - home folder
-        - `-` - last used directory, i.e. `cd -` changes to last directory
     - up/down arrow keys to access recently used commands
     - quickly view file contents using `cat filename`
     - save text output of a command to a file using redirection: